aditecco/ditecco.me/src/content/resume/ninja-marketing.md

 ---
 order: 6
-title: "01-06/2011 — Ninja Marketing"
+title: 01-06/2011 — Ninja Marketing
-subtitle: "Contributing writer"
+subtitle: Contributing writer
+language: EN
 ---

 Ninja Marketing is one of the leading Italian marketing blogs, with a focus on unconventional &amp; social media marketing.